udexon/Homoiconism/Q19_HIP_Advantages.md

 These software lead to / built with Lisp.
 Has gaps to other programming languages.

 Understanding Lisp leads to RPN, Forth, Phos ....
 Phos eliminates gaps between programming languages and mathematics.

+HP calculator and its predecessor, Italian Olivetti? -- RPN, not marketed as a "computer", became popular amongst engineers, but fail in transition to personal computer?
+Why?
+Because of Windows and Linux? i386 rose?